top of page

 In palliative care, where the focus shifts from cure to comfort, these areas become profoundly important.

 I work as a pro bono hypnotherapist with patients, families and carers at my local hospice.
-This work has offered a deeply moving insight into the challenges faced by those living with life-limiting illness and people at the end of their life, as well as the acute pressure on their carers.
-It has also been enormously satisfying to help people who would not otherwise have had hypnotherapy as part of a tremendously talented and caring medical and complementary team.
+This work has offered a deeply moving insight into the challenges faced by those living with life-limiting illness and people at the end of life, as well as the acute pressure on their carers.
+It has also been enormously satisfying to help people who would not otherwise have had hypnotherapy, as part of a tremendously talented and caring medical and complementary team.

 Supporting the human experience